Allegro

 - Pagination with Multi-Attribute Search

-- Cozy vs. Compact View
+- Cozy and Compact Views

-- Minimize Navigation Pane
+- Minimizing and Maximizing the Navigation Pane

-- Changing to a Full Screen View
+- Full Screen View

 - Allegro UI Components